Too Sick for School

 When should your child stay home from school?

-With cold and flu season upon us, this is a question many parents face.
+During cold and flu season, there are many questions parents face.
 We don't want your child to miss classes, but at the same time, we don't want sick or contagious students at school to infect other children or staff.
 I have put together a few guidelines to help you reduce this chance, which I hope you will find helpful.

 1. Fever - Children should be fever free for 24 hours without the assistance of medication before returning to school.
 A child's temperature is lowest in the morning, so a normal temp on awakening is not a true indicator.
 If you have given your child Tylenol or Motrin during the night, the medication could still be affecting your child's temperature.
 This generally pertains to fevers of 100* or higher.

-2. Diarrhea and Vomiting- Children need to stay home from school if either of these conditions occurred during the previous night .
+2. Diarrhea and Vomiting - Children need to stay home from school for 24 hours if either of these conditions occur.
 A child who has been ill during the night may feel slightly better in the morning and even ask to go to school.
 However, the child will likely experience symptoms of illness later, will also be tired from loss of sleep, and may still be contagious.

 3. Cold Symptoms- Thick/constant nasal drainage, and persistent hacking cough are both reasons to keep a child home.
 Very few younger children can effectively blow their noses and wash their hands afterwards.
 A child with these symptoms will quickly spread the illness to others.